Frostiae/PSToSFX/README.md

   - The exporter will save the .SFX file in Assets/Exports, along with the textures that are used.
 - Enjoy the hour you just saved by using curves instead of keyframes!

-If you have specific questions, message me on discord (Frostiae#2809)
+## Troubleshooting
+If something isn't working as expected, the first thing you should do is **check the logs**.
+Check your console and enable warnings too!
+If you do find a bug, feel free to create an issue or message me on discord (Frostiae#2809).